 Get close to nature at the London Wetland Centre, a vast nature reserve that contains rare birds, amphibians and a huge range of insects.

 You're never far away from a great restaurant or pub in Barnes, many of which are firm favourites with the close-knit local community.

 Sir Andrew Lloyd Webber and Amber Le Bon are both fans of Riva.

-If you're looking for something more substantial, Georgina's offers top-quality dining, although you might have to fight the locals for a table!
+If you're looking for something more substantial, Sonny's Kitchen offers top-quality dining, although you might have to fight the locals for a table!